European shares kept buoyant by data, earnings

-LONDON, July 31 European equities rose on Wednesday, kept buoyant by robust data out of the United States and Europe as well as strong earnings releases from major companies.
+LONDON, July 31 European equities ended flat on Wednesday, kept buoyant by robust data out of the United States and Europe alongside strong earnings, though some investors were cautious ahead of a U.S. Federal Reserve policy announcement.

-The FTSEurofirst 300 closed up 0.2 percent at 1,208.17 points, with drinks group AB Inbev leading the gainers, up 6.9 percent, after unveiling higher profits.
+The FTSEurofirst 300 provisionally closed at 1,205.72 points, with drinks group AB Inbev leading the gainers, up 6.9 percent, after unveiling higher profits.

 Equity markets found some support from data indicating U.S. economic growth accelerated unexpectedly in the second quarter and a separate report showing U.S. private employers maintained a higher pace of hiring in July.